Stability conditions and quantum dilogarithm identities for Dynkin quivers: Preliminaries

 and any bounded t-structure is determined by its heart.
 More precisely, any bounded t-structure $\hua{P}$ with heart $\h$ determines, for each $M$ in $\hua{D}$, a canonical filtration (\cite[Lemma~3.2]{B1})

 where $H_i \in \h$ and $k_1 > ... > k_m$ are integers.
 Using this filtration, one can define the $k$-th homology of $M$, with respect to $\h$, to be

 Then $\hua{P}$ consists of those objects with no negative homology and $\hua{P}^\perp$ those with only negative homology.
-For any object $M$ in $\hua{D}$, define the \emph{(homological) width} $\Wid{\h}(M)$ to be the difference $k_1-k_m$ of the maximum and minimum degrees of its non-zero homology as in \eqref{eq:canonfilt}.
-It is clear that the width is an invariable under shifts.
+For any (non-zero) object $M$ in $\hua{D}$, define the \emph{(homological) width} $\Wid{\h}(M)$ to be the difference $k_1-k_m$ of the maximum and minimum degrees of its non-zero homology as in \eqref{eq:canonfilt}.
+It is clear that the width is invariant under shifts.

 In this paper, we only consider bounded t-structures and their hearts and all categories will be implicitly assumed to be $\k$-linear.
 For two hearts $\h_1$ and $\h_2$ in $\hua{D}$ with corresponding t-structure $\hua{P}_1$ and $\hua{P}_2$, we say $\h_1 \leq \h_2$ if and only if $\hua{P}_1\supset\hua{P}_2$, or equivalently, $\hua{P}^\perp_1\subset\hua{P}^\perp_2$, with equality if and only if the two hearts are the same.